From cannibalism to cover-up, David Grann sees his new shipwreck mystery as a parable

 The latest book from journalist and bestselling author David Grann is a deeply involved history of a 1741 shipwreck that he calls "a parable for our own turbulent modern times."

-"I always liked the line from Sherlock Holmes that 'truth being stranger than fiction," Grann told Morning Edition.
+"I always liked the line from Sherlock Holmes [about] 'truth being stranger than fiction,'" Grann told Morning Edition.

 The Wager: A Tale of Shipwreck, Mutiny and Murder will be released on Tuesday and is already being adapted into a movie by Leonardo DiCaprio and Martin Scorsese.
-The same team is also bringing to the screen another of Grann's historical mysteries, Killers of the Flower Moon: The Osage Murders and the Birth of the FBI.
+The same team is also bringing another of Grann's historical mysteries to the screen, Killers of the Flower Moon: The Osage Murders and the Birth of the FBI.

 For his latest book, Grann tells NPR's Steve Inskeep he turned to the time of the British Empire and the tale of the HMS Wager, which was wrecked off the coast of Chile.
 The crew took refuge on an island that Grann's book describes as "swampy, barren in storms, wet with scrubby woodlands and mountains rising into the gloomy mist."